jamestjw/rcc/README.md

 5/7/2021 - Implemented support for declaration and assignation to global variables.

 7/7/2021 - Support the parsing of function declarations and return statements.
+Added minimal support for function calls with no arguments.

 ## Tests
 To run all unit tests only